SMAC-Group/ids/cran-comments.md

 ## R CMD check results

-There was 1 NOTE:
+There was 0 errors, 0 warnings and 0 notes.

-* checking installed package size ...
-NOTE

 ## Downstream dependencies